Nyholm/workshop-state-machines/README.md

 2. Create `App\Workflow\EventDispatcher`
 3. How to inject this event dispatcher to our existing `state_machine.traffic_light`?
 4. How do we handle guard events?
 Why are they a problem?

+### Bonus exercise 1

+A defensive programmer would say that a workflow is no place for adding metadata.
+That is outside the concern of the workflow and should be handled elsewhere.

+Do Exercise 7 again but without metadata.
+You may introduce a new service which will give you the route for a specific state.
+Try to make that class reusable for multiple services.

+### Bonus exercise 2

+Create a Guard event listener.
+In that listener, make a HTTP call to somewhere.
+(In a real application you may make an HTTP call to your own API) Debug the application to see when this HTTP call is executed.
+Could we see any side effects here?

+### Bonus exercise 3

+A Domain Driven Design enthusiast would like to use the workflow component but they want the states to be defined in their object.
+How can they go about to solve this?

+### Bonus exercise 4

+You are working with a highly advanced CRM system.
+You want the users to define the workflow for different objects themselves.
+How can we create such system with the Symfony workflow component?